Who can join 100 Women Who Care?

 Who’s behind the 100 Women Who Care?

 Lynn Vardy is the co-founder of this chapter in Lanark County.
-You may also get emails from Kayla Somers, who takes care of many of the administrative tasks behind the scenes, before and after the meetings.
 There is a steering committee of members who are volunteers and help with many aspects of the organization.